libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

+• 11/14 Added ability to use a new API I am working on.
+It can be found here: https://github.com/libraryofcelsus/AetherNode

+• 11/14 Added Open Ai to Api.

 • 11/07 Fixed Unicode encoding error when writing personality files.

 • 11/07 Added GPT Vision to Agent mode.